wwadman/bess-sizing-using-household-data/README.md

 _assuming your household load profile will stay the same in upcoming years_:
 ![dropdown.png](media/dropdown.png)

 This will give you a good idea of which BESS is the best fit for your household and your expected savings.
+(no guarantees given of course, this is my first open source project :))

 [//]: # (![Visualization.mov]&#40;Visualization.mov&#41;)